John T. Buckbee

-John Theodore Buckbee (August 1, 1871 – April 23, 1936) was a U.S. Representative from Illinois.
+John Theodore Buckbee (August 1, 1871 – April 23, 1936) was an American farmer, businessman, and politician who served five terms as a U.S. representative from Illinois from 1927 until his death in 1936.

+Early life and education

 Born on a farm near Rockford, Illinois, Buckbee attended the public schools of Rockford.

 He studied agriculture and horticulture in Austria, France, Holland, Denmark, Sweden, Belgium, Italy, and Great Britain.

+Career

 He served as president of H.W.
 Buckbee Seeds, which was established in 1871 by his brother, Hiram W. Buckbee, in Rockford, Illinois.

+Congress

 Buckbee was elected as a Republican to the Seventieth and to the four succeeding Congresses.

 He served from March 4, 1927, until his death in Rockford, Illinois, April 23, 1936.

 He was not a candidate for renomination in 1936.

+Death and burial

 He was interred in Greenwood Cemetery in Rockford, Illinois.